john-overton/yet-another-wiki-demo/docs/DevPlanning/Development Plan.md

    - Identify any gaps or ambiguities in the requirements
    - Create a detailed functional specification document

-2. **Technology Stack Confirmation** [X]
+2. **Technology Stack Confirmation** [ ]
-   - Confirm the use of Next.js, PocketBase, and Google Generative AI
+   - Confirm the use of Next.js, Postgres, and Google Generative AI
    - Evaluate any additional libraries or tools needed

 3. **Architecture Design** [X]